smolquants/y2k-audit-2022/audit/insurance-pricing.md

 - $S$ is the total collateral deposited in the risk vault
 - $\mathbb{1}\_{P_{T} \leq K}$ is the indicator function

-As mentioned in the Y2K WP, what Y2K vault depositors are effectively trading is the probability of the depeg event.
-If sellers are forced to honor an initial hedge vault depositor paying $B_0 \to 0$, sellers are forced into expressing the view at the start of the deposit period that the probability of a depeg event occurring is zero $\mathbb{P}^{Q}[P_{T} \leq K]$, particularly given vault depositors *cannot* withdraw their capital once deposited during the deposit period.
+As mentioned in the Y2K whitepaper, what Y2K vault depositors are trading is the probability of the depeg event.
+If sellers are forced to honor an initial hedge vault depositor paying $B_0 \to 0$, sellers are forced into expressing the view that the probability of a depeg event occurring is zero
+$\mathbb{P}^{Q}[P_{T} \leq K] \to 0$, particularly given vault depositors *cannot* withdraw their capital once deposited during the deposit period.